 - Involve trainees in identifying leadership qualities and create 'skill/behaviour-set' that you seek to develop.
 Training and development workshops are ideal for this activity.

 - Assess, prioritise and agree trainee capabilities, gaps, needs against the skill/behaviour-set; individually and as a group, so as to be able to plan group training and individual training according to needs and efficiency of provision.
 Use the skill/behaviour-set tool for this activity.
-Use the training needs analysis tool for assessing training needs priorities for a group or whole organization.
+Use the training needs analysis tool for assessing training needs priorities for a group or whole organisation.

 - Design and/or source and agree with trainees the activities, exercises, learning, experiences to achieve required training and development in digestible achievable elements - ie break it down.
 Use the training planner to plan the development and training activities and programmes.
 Record training objectives and link to appraisals.

 - Establish and agree measures, outputs, tasks, standards, milestones, etc. Use the SMART task model and tool.